 Understanding & defining Quantitative Research

 Quantitative research is a systematic investigation of collecting quantifiable data through statistical, computational or mathematical techniques.
 Quantitative research gathers data from the potential and existing customers via sampling methods like surveys, polls, and questionnaires.
-The result of this research can be depicted in the numerical form.
-These numbers are necessary for future prediction of a service or a product and make the charges according to the data.
+The result can be depicted in the numerical form.
+These numbers are necessary for future prediction of a service or a product and make the changes according to the data.

-Quantitative research is the experiential study of various observational phenomenons.
+Quantitative research method is the experiential study of various observational phenomenon.
 The main objective of this research is to employ and develop theories, hypotheses, and mathematical models.
-Moreover, Quantitative research is commonly applied in economics, sociology, health, human development, political science, history and many more.
+Moreover, it is commonly applied in economics, sociology, health, human development, political science, history and many more.
 It is also used to verify which of the hypothesis is correct among several.

 For example, a survey is conducted to study how much time a doctor takes to attend a patient when he/she walks into the hospital.
 A template for the survey can be implemented to ask different questions like “how much a doctor takes to see a patient?” or “how many patients are visited by the hospital per day?”

 Quantitative research is mostly applied in the social sciences using various statistical systems for the gathering of quantitative data.
 In this method, statisticians and researchers arrange mathematical theories and frameworks that relate to the number under question.